Series: The Jerry Springer Show

 - There was an episode entitled "I Married a Horse," which was about precisely what it sounds like.
 Jerry was visibly horrified.

-- The above mentioned episode about how a guest was able to make anyone into a porn star, even children, disgusting Jerry enough to hurl him off the stage and then leave production for a while.
+- A guest claimed that he was able to make anyone into a porn star, even children, disgusting Jerry enough to hurl him off the stage and then leave production for a while.

 - When Casey Anthony was acquitted, he reportedly went on to say that he would not invite her on his show.